- Professional Doctorate in Education (EdD)

 Each of the taught modules has an assignment equivalent to 5,000 words.
 You'll also be required to undertake an independent research study of 50,000 words on an approved topic.

-Each module is assessed via formative exercises and tasks, to include group presentations (30 minutes) on selected articles, and class discussions on chosen articles.
-There will also be a summative assessment in the form of an Assignment (5,000 words) which critically discusses the module content.
+Each module is assessed via formative exercises and tasks, to include class discussions and group presentations.
+There will also be a summative assessment in the form of an assignment (5,000 words) which critically discusses the module content.

 Open lectures and seminars